-Here are the programs and activities scheduled for September, 2014.
+Here are the programs and activities scheduled for November, 2014.

 Check back occasionally for Updates!
 Occasionally room locations need to be changed - Check the door signs upon arrival.